Meter to Feet Conversion Guide (m to ft) – Height, Rooms, Distances & More

 Example: 6 ft × 0.3048 = 1.8288 m

 For quick mental math you can remember that 1 m ≈ 3.3 ft.
-It’s not exact, but it’s good enough when you just need a rough sense of size.
-For anything related to building work, contracts, or technical drawings, use the exact factor (3.28084) or this calculator to avoid small errors that become big problems later.
+It's not exact, but it's good enough for a rough sense of size.
+For building work, contracts or technical drawings, use the exact factor (3.28084) or this calculator to avoid small errors that become big problems later.

 • Standard apartment ceiling height: 2.4 m ≈ 7.87 ft (about 7' 10")